BanditHeelerPDX/portfolio/README.md

 ## Description

-This project evolved from a need to share to work with the world, especially the parts that would like to compensate me for doing it.
+This project evolved from a need to share my work with the world, especially the parts that would like to compensate me for doing said work.

 ## License